GRSEB9S/bayesian-1/README.md

 ])
 ```

+The next step is to generate the Bayesian network.
-Finally, we generate the Bayesian network and evaluate the marginal probability that the grass is wet.
+To test it, we evaluate the marginal probability that the grass is wet.

 ```python
 network = bayesian.Network()